-What seemed impossible or illogical a couple of centuries ago, has become a need of the time today.
+What seemed impossible or illogical centuries ago, has become a need of the time today.
 A civilized society just can't continue without basic infrastructure.
 Trains became the most important means of transport in the nineteenth century.
 The transcontinental railroad was constructed to join the Atlantic and Pacific seaboards of the flourishing USA.

 In 1838, John Plumbe, an entrepreneur, called a convention for the planning of the Pacific Railroad in the United States.
 In 1845, the basic plan, with all the requirements, was presented to the federal government by Asa Whitney, a railroad projector and American merchant.
 He requested the government to subsidize the cost incurred.

 As the route of the Pacific Railroad could not be finalized, the bill was never passed, even though 90 million dollars were granted for its construction.
 Franklin Pierce, the fourteenth President of United States, promoted the plan, and later, in 1862, President Abraham Lincoln passed the bill under the title of the Pacific Railroad Bill.

 In 1846, gold mines were discovered in California.
 Shortage of workers was not a problem, as there was a huge influx of people.
 Many Irish and Chinese workers migrated from their respective homelands to the United States to work on this project.
 There were many incidents of accidents and avalanches during the construction of this mega-project.

 Even when there was no snow on the ground, working in Sierra Nevada was very dangerous and slow, and workers were not able to progress more than six inches per day.
 There were explosions carried out on a hard platform of granite, and the lives of the workers were risked.